[HISTORY: Adopted by the Town Council of the Town of Westerly 8-4-2008 by Ch. No. 1648. Amendments noted where applicable.]

 The installation performance security shall be released in full only upon submission of as-built plans and written certification by a Rhode Island registered professional engineer that the stormwater practice has been installed in accordance with the approved plan and other applicable provisions of this chapter.
 The Town of Westerly will make a final inspection of the stormwater practice to ensure that it is in compliance with the approved plan and the provisions of this chapter.
 Provisions for a partial pro rata release of the performance security based on the completion of various development stages can be done at the discretion of the Town of Westerly.

 Notice of onstruction commencement.
-The applicant must notify the Building Inspector and the Town Engineer, in advance, before the commencement of construction.
+The applicant must notify the Building Official and the Town Engineer, in advance, before the commencement of construction.
 Regular inspections of the stormwater management system construction shall be conducted by the staff of the Town of Westerly and certified by a Rhode Island professional engineer or his/her designee who has been approved by the Planning Board.
 All inspections shall be documented and written reports prepared that contain the following information:

 If any violations are found, the property owner shall be notified in writing of the nature of the violation and the required corrective actions.
 No added work shall proceed until any violations are corrected and all work previously completed has received approval by the Town of Westerly.